 Purpose Designed to stop individuals or groups committing anti social behaviour in a public place.
-Who can make a PSPO consultation with the Police Police and Crime Commissioner and other Test Be having, or be likely to have, a detrimental effect on the quality of life of those in the locality; Be persistent or continuing in nature; and Be unreasonable Details Restrictions and requirements set by the Local Authority.
+Who can make a PSPO Local Authorities issue a Public Spaces Protection Order (PSPO) after consultation with the Police, Police and Crime Commissioner and other relevant bodies.
+Test Behaviour being restricted has to: Be having, or be likely to have, a detrimental effect on the quality of life of those in the locality; Be persistent or continuing in nature; and Be unreasonable Details Restrictions and requirements set by the Local Authority.
 These can be blanket restrictions or requirements or can be targeted against certain behaviours by certain groups at certain times.
 Can restrict access to public spaces (including certain types of highways) where that route is being used to commit anti social behaviour.
 Can be enforced by a Police Officer, PCSO and Council officers.
 Penalty on Breach Breach is a criminal offence Enforcement officers can issue a fixed penalty notice of up to £100 if appropriate.
 A fine of up to level 3 on prosecution.
 Appeals Anyone who lives in, or regularly works in or visits the area can appeal a PSPO in the High Court within six weeks of issue.
 Further appeal is available each time the PSPO is varied by the Local Authority.
 Important changes / differences More than one restriction can be added to the same PSPO, meaning that a single PSPO can deal with a wider range of behaviours than the Order it replaces.